iizunats/iizuna/README.md

 # iizuna

-> A TypeScript Framework for non-pwa pages
+> A TypeScript Framework for non-spa pages

 ## Installation